 The Foundation maintains an employee handbook that helps define the way we work with each other and our practices around employment, security and other matters.
 We review the handbook annually with the Audit Committee of the board of directors and periodically with outside counsel.

 Investment Policy and Investment Managers

-The Foundation’s long-term investment objective is to generate an inflation-adjusted return in excess of the IRS minimum 5.0 percent payout.
-The Foundation's investment efforts are coordinated by an Investment Committee of the Board comprised of three Board members and two outside experts, an internal investment staff that includes a chief investment officer and an outside investment advisory firm.
+The Foundation’s long-term investment objective is to generate an inflation-adjusted return in excess of the IRS minimum 5.0% payout.
+The Foundation's investment efforts are coordinated by an Investment Committee of the board comprised of three board members and two outside experts, an internal investment staff that includes a chief investment officer and an outside investment advisory firm.
 The Investment Committee meets at least quarterly with a focus on asset allocation, risk management, performance review and investment manager selection.
-The Committee reviews its written investment policy each year and recommends changes to the Board.
-The Committee provides quarterly risk and performance reports to the Board.
+The committee reviews its written investment policy each year and recommends changes to the board.
+The committee provides quarterly risk and performance reports to the board.
 Learn about our financials.